WHAT YOU’RE ABOUT TO GET INTO?

 The lower you want it, the lower your hypo target needs to be (see the table).
 I personally aim for <6.5mmol/l average to keep A1C <6.0%.

 - Do I wear CGM and use it to my full advantage (using trend arrows and alarms).
 Inside the Training Lab, we have an incredibly detailed 4-hour execution guide on how to Become a CGM PRO.
 The membership is worth it just to hear this one module (not to mention the many more)

 - Are my daily management behaviours on point?

 - Do I dose my insulin properly?
-Am I using any tried and test techniques?
+Am I using any tried and tested techniques?
 Or just winging it?
-If you want to learn highly effective insulin dosing tactics used by the likes of myself and many another super educated type 1 fitness enthusiasts check out the ‘Becoming a Bolus Wizard’ inside the Training Lab.
+If you want to learn highly effective insulin dosing tactics used by the likes of myself and many another super-educated type 1 fitness enthusiasts, check out the ‘Becoming a Bolus Wizard’ inside the Training Lab.